nomisK1/uir-editor/README.md

 1. Start by analyzing body block according to UC#1.
 2. Hover over body label or use Block Tree modal (s) to see following blocks.
-3. Look for desired target at last line of the block or use target key (t) to jump to next target. (target reference)
+3. Navigate the targets by using target key (t)
-4. Use go to block key (g) to jump to the referenced blocks label
+4. Use go to block key (g) to jump to the referenced blocks label **optional** Use Bookmarks / Comments to keep track of important sections

 ## UC#3: Increase Convenience